-For more information about managing clients, see Client-configuration > Client-config-overview.
+For more information about managing clients, see Client-configuration > Uyuni-client-config-overview.

-1.2.2.1.
+2.3.1.
 Overview

 The Systems > Details > Overview section shows a summary of information about the selected client, including the current system status.
 This subtab is displayed by default when you click the name of a client anywhere throughout the Web UI.